gorangalinec/zf-beginners-doctrine2/ch6/docs/readme.md

 7. public/captcha must be readable and writeable by the webserver.

-8. data/cache must be readable writeable by the webserver (see \#4 below).
+8. The subdirectories under data must be readable writeable by the webserver (see \#4 below).

 9. The "zenddate" type from DoctrineExtensions is used in the StampItem entity.
 DoctrineExtensions is available at https://github.com/beberlei/DoctrineExtensions.
    DoctrineExtensions should be installed under one of your include_path directories.